Lapidis2/alx-project-0x14/README.md

 Response Structure: JSON including fields like id, title, overview, videos (populated when append_to_response is used). it comes as objects with fields like id, title, overview, and videos (when append_to_response is used).

+## Authentication
+TMDB uses API key-based authentication.
+You'll need to:

+ you will Log into your TMDB account and register for an API key (v3).

+Include it as a query parameter (api_key=YOUR_KEY_HERE) in your requests or sometimes in the headers.